apache/nuttx/configs/esp32-core/README.txt

   ----
   There are several on-board LEDs for that indicate the presence of power and USB activity.
 None of these are available for use by sofware.

+SMP
+===

+  The ESP32 has 2 CPUs.
+Support is included for testing an SMP configuration.
+  That configuration is still not yet ready for usage but can be enabled with the following configuration settings:

+    RTOS Features -> Tasks and Scheduling
+      CONFIG_SPINLOCK=y
+      CONFIG_SMP=y
+      CONFIG_SMP_NCPUS=2
+      CONFIG_SMP_IDLETHREAD_STACKSIZE=2048

+  Open Issues:

+ 1. Currently all device interrupts are handled on the PRO CPU only.
+Critical sections will attempt to disable interrupts but will now disable interrupts only on the current CPU (which may not be CPU0).
+Perhaps that should be a spinlock to prohibit execution of interrupts on CPU0 when other CPUs are in a critical section?

+  2. Cache Issues.
+I have not though about this yet, but certainly caching is an issue in an SMP system:

+     - Cache coherency.
+Are there separate caches for each CPU?
+Or a single shared cache?
+If the are separate then keep the caches coherent will be an issue.
+     - Caching MAY interfere with spinlocks as they are currently implemented.
+       Waiting on a cached copy of the spinlock may result in a hang or a failure to wait.

+  3. Assertions.
+On a fatal assertions, other CPUs need to be stopped.

 Configurations
 ==============